holkurgapprentice/PdfExamples/README.md

 # Executive summary (Go/No‑Go)

+- **Recommended Solution: PuppeteerSharp (Chromium)** — Offers the best fidelity, aligns with modern browser output, and is battle-tested in server/container environments.
 - PuppeteerSharp (Chromium):
   - High-fidelity, modern-browser rendering with good support for complex layouts and print CSS.
 Suitable as the primary, long‑term choice for server/container environments when you can accept Chromium setup and footprint.
 - NReco (wkhtmltopdf wrapper):